----Many of the readings for the class can be read on-line

 research collections section--many additional links can be found here too.

-Biological Resources Site-- Excellent links on a variety of topics
+USGS Biological Resources Site-- Excellent links on a variety of topics from

 the decline of Amphibians to K-12 Education